 Facebook.
 I went on one of the Ultra Miami groups/pages and found a girl selling her ticket for $200, just for the Saturday.
 And let me tell you, chick was a bitch, absolute scum.

 Initially I thought she was asking $200 for both Saturday and Sunday, but it turned out to be just the one day on Saturday.
 I got lazy to look for other sellers so I just went with her.
 Plus she said she had a backstage access which allowed her to go in and out so she could walk me in (in case anything happened – the ticket wouldn’t scan, what have you).
 We confirmed our meeting time and on the day of, I texted her before we left, texted her again when we were in line to get in, no fucking reply at all.
 Half an hour later she finally got back to me and said she’d meet me at the ticket check.
 I made my way there and I saw her waiting inside the festival, literally 10 feet away, and she would not come out.
 Told security my friend was right there with my ticket, but I wasn’t allowed to proceed regardless.
-Ended up getting kicked out and thank goodness my friends got in already and watched the girl and made sure she did not bail because after seeing that I got kicked out, chick was just gonna leave.
+Ended up getting kicked out and thank goodness my friends got in already and watched the girl and made sure she did not bail because after seeing that I got kicked out, chick was just gonna bounce.